KainosSoftwareLtd/hibernate-sequences/README.md

 ```

 Note that this generation strategy is NOT `synchronized`.
 This prevents Hibernate ID generation
 from being a bottleneck in batch inserts.
-The database ensures that the values fetched from a sequence are never duplicate.
+The database itself ensures that the values fetched from
+a sequence are never duplicate and the implementation is thread-safe.

 #### Sequence with HiLo optimizer
 Uses the database sequence to store and retrieve the `"high" number` and uses